motional/cve_tracker/README.md

 ### Using CSV Files

-If you are using a CSV file to monitor infrastructure components or dependencies in unsupported package manager or build system files, the CSV must contain four columns with the following header: `modulename,version,license`.
-Use the `license` column if you'd like to capture the software license.
+If you are using a CSV file to monitor infrastructure components or dependencies in unsupported package manager or build system files, the CSV must contain three columns with the following header: `modulename,version,license`.
+Use the `license` column to capture the software license.
 The following CSV file can be used to monitor BitBucket version 6.2 and Kubernetes version 1.14.6 for CVEs:

 ```
 modulename,version,license